Tommaso Valletti

 Tommaso M. Valletti is Professor of Economics at Imperial College Business School, and also Professor of Economics at the University of Rome Tor Vergata (Italy).
 He is a Fellow of CEPR.
-He is a Non-Executive Director to the board of the Financial Conduct Authority in London.
+He is a Non-Executive Director to the board of the UK's Payment Systems Regulator.

-He was the Chief Competition Economist of the European Commission's Directorate General for Competition (DG COMP) in Brussels between September 2016 and August 2019.
+He was the Chief Competition Economist of the European Commission's Directorate-General for Competition (DG COMP) in Brussels between September 2016 and August 2019.
+He was a Non-Executive Director to the board of the Financial Conduct Authority in London between 2019 and 2022.

 In the period 2010-2012 he held the chair in “Innovation and Regulation of Digital Services” at Telecom ParisTech and Ecole Polytechnique in Paris.
-He was Joint Academic Director of the Brussels-based Centre for Regulation in Europe.

 Valletti ranks among the top 2% of economists registered on IDEAS/RePEc.

+Education and career

+Tommaso holds a magna cum laude degree in engineering and a flute diploma from Turin.
+He also earned an MSc and PhD in economics from the London School of Economics.

+He currently serves as the Head of the Department of Economics and Public Policy at Imperial College London, where he has been working in shaping academic research on economic competition and public policy.

+Research

+Valletti’s research focuses on Industrial Organization and ways to improve public interventions in markets.